Benefits of staying connected

-Whether you want to stay in touch with old friends, make new friends and acquaintances, or take part in social activities, a few simple steps can help you to get the social contact you would like.
+Whether you want to stay in touch with old friends, make new friends, or take part in social activities, a few simple steps can help you to get the social contact you would like.

-You may have been affected by the coronavirus pandemic, you may not be able to go out and socialise the way you’re used to.
-Our webpage Staying connected and well when you’re staying at home has tips on how to stay in touch with others during this time, and information on support you can get if you don't feel comfortable going out.
+You may have been affected by the coronavirus pandemic and may not feel comfortable going out and socialising like you used to.
+Our webpage Staying connected and well when you're staying at home has tips on how to stay in touch with others and information on support you can get if you don't feel comfortable going out.